BerkeGokturk71/book-recommendation-system/README.md

 The dataset contains user–book interactions including explicit ratings.
 All datasets are cleaned and preprocessed before modeling.

+> Note: Due to GitHub file size limitations, the raw and processed dataset files
+> are not included in this repository.
+> The dataset can be downloaded from the provided Kaggle link, and all preprocessing
+> steps can be reproduced using the scripts in the `src/preprocessing/` directory.

 ---

 ## Project Structure